eclipse-che/che-release/README.md

 --------------

-# Che release gotchas
+# Che release known issues

-* https://github.com/eclipse/che/issues/17178 - Changelog generation contains too much information
+None at this time.